HMS Linnet (1913): Construction and career

 Later that month, on 26 August, the flotilla was ordered to attack German torpedo boats on their patrol as part of a large Royal Navy fleet in what was to be the Battle of Heligoland Bight.
 On 28 August, the destroyer formed part of the second flotilla, led by sistership Lark, which attacked the German light cruisers Mainz and Strassburg.
 The destroyer, along with ten other vessels, attacked the ships at short range with both shells and torpedoes.
 However, the limitations of technology at the time, particularly the difficulty in hitting a lone target with unguided torpedoes and the lack of effective fire control for the guns, meant that the impact of the attack was small.
 In all, the ship expended 227 rounds of ammunition in the battle.

 By the start of the following year, the vessel had moved to the Ninth Destroyer Flotilla.
 The destroyer remained at Harwich, undertaking a number of escort roles during the rest of the War.
 For example, on 20 March 1916, the destroyer formed part of the escort for four British minelayers, including HMS Princess Margaret, while also providing support for a bombing mission against the seaplane sheds at Zeebrugge.
 The destroyer was attacked by a German force, including the torpedo boat V47, but managed to escape without casualties.

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Linnet was initially placed in reserve at Nore alongside over sixty other destroyers.
 On 4 November 1921, the vessel was sold to Rees of Llanelli and broken up.